-It’s officially August, guys.
+It’s almost September, guys.
 Know what that means?

 You’ve still got more than a month to tick off Bend’s best summer activities on your bucket list, so here are ten of them worth adding.